Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Related work

 \section{Related work}

-Internal clustering indices measure the quality of a clustering when ground-truth labels are unavailable, which is mostly the case in unsupervised data exploration.
-The majority of internal criteria rely on a combination of between-cluster and within-cluster distances.
-Between-cluster distance measures how distinct clusters are dissimilar or \emph{far apart}, while within-cluster distance measures how elements belonging to the same cluster are similar, or the \textit{coherence} of the cluster.
-Unfortunately, this incorporates a prior on the geometry of clusters \cite{Dunn1974, Calinski1974,Davies1979,Rousseeuw1987,Ray1999,Tibshirani2001,Desgraupes2013}.
+Internal clustering indices measure the quality of a clustering when ground-truth labels are unavailable.
+Most criteria rely on a combination of between-cluster and within-cluster distances.
+Between-cluster distance measures how distinct clusters are dissimilar, while within-cluster distance measures how elements belonging to the same cluster are similar.
+Unfortunately, this incorporates a prior on the geometry of clusters \cite{Dunn1974,Calinski1974,Davies1979,Rousseeuw1987,Ray1999,Tibshirani2001,Desgraupes2013}.

 Stability analysis for clustering validation is a long-established technique.
-It can be traced back as far as 1973 \cite{Strauss1973}, took off with influential works \cite{Ben-Hur2002,Lange2004} and from there has drawn increasing attention culminating with \cite{ben2006sober,ben2007stability,Ben-David2008} and \cite{von2010clustering}.
-These works concluded that stability is not a well-suited tool for model selection in clustering \cite{Shamir2007}.
+It can be traced back as far as 1973 \cite{Strauss1973} and from there has drawn increasing attention \cite{Ben-Hur2002,Lange2004,ben2006sober,ben2007stability,Ben-David2008,von2010clustering}.
+Some works concluded that stability is not a well-suited tool for model selection \cite{Shamir2007}.
 In the general case, stability can only detect if the number of clusters is too large for the $K$-means algorithm (see Figure~\ref{fig:stab-example}).
 A partition with too few clusters is indeed stable, except for perfectly symmetric distributions.
 More accurately, these works proved that the asymptotic stability of risk-minimizing clustering algorithms, as sample size grows to infinity, only depends on whether the objective function has one or several global minima.

 Albeit significant theoretical efforts, few empirical studies have been conducted.
-Each study focuses on specific aspects of clustering stability.
-For example, \cite{Levine2001,Dudoit2002,Ben-Hur2002,Lange2004} investigated perturbation by random subsampling of the original data set without replacement.
-Stability in a model-based framework was studied in \cite{kerr2001experimental}.
-Perturbation by random projections \cite{smolkin2003cluster} and random noise \cite{fridlyand2001applications,Moller2006,moller2006performance} were also considered.
-Overall, stability demonstrated its effectiveness, but no clear comparison between methods was done.
-As mentioned in \cite{von2010clustering,ben2014data}, a thorough study comparing all different protocols in practice does not exist and a more objective evaluation of these results is warranted.
+Each study focuses on specific practical implementations of stability, but as mentioned in \cite{von2010clustering,ben2014data}, a thorough study comparing all protocols in practice does not exist and a more objective evaluation of these results is warranted.